charlienewey/charlienewey.github.io/content/blog/2018-12-11-introduction-to-gradient-boosting.md

 Lots of outliers?
 No problem, just choose absolute error or Huber loss!
 Building a binary classifier?
 No problem, just use the zero-one loss.
 A probabilistic classifier?
 Use log-loss or hinge loss!
-This is what makes gradient boosting so flexible, and so powerful - and why it wins so many Kaggle competitions.
+This is what makes gradient boosting so flexible, and so powerful - and why it has earned its place in many practitioners' hearts as the "sensible default".

 [^1]: [Freund and Schapire, "A Short Introduction to Boosting"][1]